ESI-FAR/INA-tool/README.md

 npm run typecheck
 # To run tests, tests are written with vitest and are named `*.test.ts[x]`.
 npm run test
+# To run e2e tests, tests are written with playwright and are in `tests/`.
+npm run test:e2e
 ```

 The application is built with